haridsv/ffmpeg-slide-gen/README.md

   https://superuser.com/a/619843/26006

 Options:
-  -c, --slide-count TEXT          Number of slides.  [required] -i, --slides FILE...
+  -c, --slide-count TEXT          Number of slides.
+  -i, --slides FILE...
 List of image filenames as an ordered
                                   sequence.
+  -t, --text-timestamp, --txt <TEXT TEXT>...
+                                  Pair of: <timestamp slide-text>.
+Timestamp
+                                  can be in seconds or [hh:]mm:ss.
+Do not mix with --slide-timestamp/--vlc-playlist-file
+                                  options.
-  -s, --slide-timestamps, --ts <INTEGER TEXT>...
+  -s, --slide-timestamp, --ts <INTEGER TEXT>...
                                   Pair of: <slide-number timestamp>.
 Timestamp
-                                  can be in seconds or min:sec.
+                                  can be in seconds or [hh:]mm:ss.
 Not needed if --vlc-playlist-file is specified.
   -b, --vlc-playlist-file, --m3u FILE
                                   Specify the path to the m3u file to extract bookmarks as slide timestamps.
 Not needed if